aliemteam/aliemcards/cards/diverticulitis-outpatient/card.md

 [Etzioni study](https://www.ncbi.nlm.nih.gov/pubmed/?term=￼￼19906059):

-Retrospective study of outpatient diverticulitis patients *Diverticulitis diagnosis:* By clinical exam, labs, and CT *Inclusion criteria*: Outpatient diverticulitis patients *Exclusion criteria*: Prior dx of diverticulitis, colorectal cancer, inflammatory bowel dzStudy group: n=693 outpatient diverticulitis patients
+- Retrospective study of outpatient diverticulitis patients
+- *Diverticulitis diagnosis:* By clinical exam, labs, and CT
+- *Inclusion criteria*: Outpatient diverticulitis patients
+- *Exclusion criteria*: Prior dx of diverticulitis, colorectal cancer, inflammatory bowel dzStudy group: n=693 outpatient diverticulitis patients
-*Result*: 554 (94%) were successfully treated as outpatient.
+- *Result*: 554 (94%) were successfully treated as outpatient.
-*Predictors of treatment failure*:
+- *Predictors of treatment failure*:
--   Female: OR = 3.08 \[1.31-7.28\]
+  -   Female: OR = 3.08 [1.31-7.28]
--   Free fluid on CT: OR = 3.19 \[1.45-7.05\]
+  -   Free fluid on CT: OR = 3.19 [1.45-7.05]
   -   WBC, perforation, abscess, phlegmon were not predictive (OR crossed 1.0)

+**Words of caution:**
-**Word of caution:** This only provides guidelines, based on the limited evidence out there.
-Stilluse your **common sense**.
-Still consider admitting patients who are elderly(&gt;80 years old) or have evidence of any perforation on CT.
-If on the fence,admit the patient.
+- This only provides guidelines, based on the limited evidence out there.
+- Still use your **common sense**.
+- Still consider admitting patients who are elderly (&gt;80 years old) or have evidence of any perforation on CT.
+- If on the fence,admit the patient.

 ## References